NAGHA-AKSHAYAA/LetsChat/README.md

-# ChatWave Video Chat
+# LetsChat

-ChatWave is a video chat application that allows users to join video calls with up to 10 people.
+LetsChat is a video chat application that allows users to join video calls with up to 10 people.
 It features personalized rooms where users can share a code to invite others to join.
 Additionally, each participant has a personal voice assistant in their video chat, powered by Llama LLM.

 ## Project Information